yxshee/yxshee/README.md

 Hi, I am **Yash C-137**.<br>
 I like **football**, **netflix**, and exploring **mountains**.<br>
-Currently exploring the **domains of conscience**, blending technology with mindful innovation.
+Currently diving into the **domains of conscience**, blending technology with mindful innovation.

 <br/>